ssharmin0029/password-generator/README.md

 Along the way I made sure to leave comments.
 Once I was done, I cleaned up the code, tested functionality  and fixed bugs when found any.
 Later, I optimized the code while repeating the same process as earlier.
 There was a lot to play with, which required teaching myself, do hands on work and learn in the process.
 Not only it was a help to the employees but I was able to develop my own skills further.

-To name some, here is what I did and used:
+To name some, here is what I did and used (JS):
 - Declared Variables
 - Defined Arrays
 - Defined function plus wrote a helper function